 Oriel College, University of Oxford, UK

-An award-winning teacher-scholar, Dr. Casey D. Allen maintains wide-ranging interests.
-Though well-regarded in the fields of geomorphology (the “Science of Scenery”), rock/cultural stone decay, humanistic geography, and geographic education, his passion rests in helping people explore and discover landscapes as Traditional and Romantic Geographers.
-A first-generation college student, his experience outside academia includes being a cook, stagehand, video game technician, naturalist (at a Nature Center), stock boy, survey engineer for a mining exploration company in Latin America, general farm work, and various retail positions (among other exciting things).
-Since turning his focus to academia, he has been a professional academic advisor, created and supervised several successful academic and support programs, served as a National Science Foundation Fellow and Fulbright Scholar to Jordan, and held faculty positions at several universities, including earning tenure at the University of Colorado.
-Somewhat well-traveled, Dr. Allen also holds interests and expertise in sustainability, rock art & landscape/geoarchaeology, biological soil crusts, and regional studies.
+Though well-regarded in the fields of geomorphology, rock/cultural stone decay, and humanistic geography, Dr. Casey D. Allen’s passion rests in helping people explore and discover landscapes as Traditional and Romantic Geographers.
+A first-generation college student and award-winning teacher-scholar with broad interests, he has been as a professional academic advisor, created and supervised several successful academic and support programs, was selected as a Fulbright Scholar, National Science Foundation Fellow, and Early Career Scholar in Geographic Education, and held various faculty and administrative positions at several universities – including earning tenure at the University of Colorado before serving as Lecturer of Earth/Environmental Science for the Faculty of Science and Technology at The University of the West Indies Cave Hill campus in Barbados.
+Along with his penchant for travel, Dr. Allen also retains interests and expertise in soils and biological soil crusts, landscape/geoarchaeology, rock art, botany, and regional studies.
 Follow him on Twitter (@caseallen) and see his website (caseallen.com) for more.

 Lecturer in Environmental/Earth Science, The University of the West Indies, Cave Hill Campus, Barbados